 The GSEP’s annual CEO Summit is our flagship event, uniting CEOs from our member companies with prominent thinkers in the energy and electricity sectors in a vibrant face-to-face platform.
-Our Summits are a unique opportunity for these leaders to discuss key strategic issues like the energy transition, evolving business models, the role of electricity in helping countries achieve climate goals, the transformative effect of digitalization, and the specific strategies and thoughts that lie at the heart of the management and planning of their businesses.
+Our Summits are a unique opportunity for these leaders to discuss key strategic issues like the energy transition, the role of electricity in helping countries achieve climate goals, the transformative effect of digitalization, and the specific thoughts that lie at the heart of the management and planning of their businesses.

-The next Summit will be hosted by Kansai Electric Power in 2019, the current Chair Company of the GSEP.
+The next Summit will be hosted by Enel in 2020, the current Chair Company of the GSEP.

 2018 Paris Summit